We are draining California's water.

-Water is a renewable resource – if it is managed responsibly.
+Even though Spring water is a renewable resource – its use needs to be managed responsibly.

-Arrowhead® Brand Mountain Spring Water has been sustainably sourced and bottled from the springs in Strawberry Canyon, in what is now the San Bernardino National Forest, for more than 122 years.
-Our team of engineers, hydrologists, biologists and geologists consistently monitors and cares for the springs and local environment.
+Arrowhead® Brand Mountain Spring Water has been sustainably sourced and bottled from the springs in Strawberry Canyon, in what is now the San Bernardino National Forest, for more than 124 years.
+Our team of engineers, hydrologists, biologists, and geologists consistently monitors and cares for the springs and local environment.

 We never collect more water than is naturally available, which means, if the environment yields less, we collect less.
 We diversify our collection among the springs we source from to avoid overreliance on any one spring, and to support long-term sustainability and healthy habitats.